 You are facing unanswerable questions.
 Everyone who is touched by suicide wrestles with “Why did this happen?
 Why did it have to come to this?
 Couldn’t it have been stopped?”
 But no matter what reasons there were for the suicide, in the end, it can never be completely explained.
 You are left with questions that can’t be answered because the person who committed suicide is gone.
 (For more help in understanding the reasons for suicidal thoughts and actions see the article, “Help for the Suicidal.”)

 How can you deal with these painful reactions?
 There is no quick and easy solution to what you are facing.
 And God, in the Bible, doesn’t offer you platitudes and pat answers.
 He gives you something much better—in response to your sorrow, your emotions, and your unanswered questions, he gives you Himself.

 You will never have an answer that ties up all the loose ends.
-You will never feel good about it or "get over it" in the sense that it won't hurt anymore.
-You will live with an ongoing sense that "I don't understand, and it hurts every time I remember."
+You will never feel good about it or “get over it” in the sense that it won’t hurt anymore.
+And you will live with an ongoing sense that “I don’t understand, and it hurts every time I remember.”
 The suicide of someone you love brings great, ongoing weakness into your life.

 C. S. Lewis captured this condition of our “comprehensive weakness” when he wrote in his book, The Four Loves, that our need for God is revealed in our “growing awareness that our whole being by its very nature is one vast need, incomplete, preparatory, empty yet cluttered, crying out for him who can untie things that are now knotted together and tie up things that are still dangling loose.”
 Experiencing the suicide of someone you love will put you in a place where all you can do is cry out to God, the only one who can untie the things that are all knotted together and the only one who can tie up things that are dangling loose.